 - The rigid container comes in many sizes to serve everything from the small Pharmacy to the Club Store

 - A plastic bottle provides tamper evidence as well as a reclose ability feature

-Foil blister packs, or carded blisters are commonly produced by thermoforming plastic sheets to include multiple distinct pockets designed to hold individual pills.
-The preformed plastic sheets are filled, and then sealed with paper, plastic or foil lidding.
+Foil blister packs, or carded blisters, are commonly produced by thermoforming plastic sheets to include multiple distinct pockets designed to hold individual pills.
+The preformed plastic sheets are filled and sealed with paper, plastic, or foil lidding.

 Pill Packaging Considerations

 The types of enclosures and materials used for packaging applications are fine-tuned based on individual vendor requirements, but retail pill packaging methods share these common functions: